huggingface/optimum-benchmark/README.md

 Things that we'd like to see:

 - More backends (Tensorflow, TFLite, Jax, etc).
+- More tests (for optimizations and quantization schemes).
 - More hardware support (Habana Gaudi Processor (HPU), etc).
-- More tests (right now we only have few tests per backend).
 - Task evaluators for the most common tasks (would be great for output regression).